Communities In Schools of Central Texas Leadership

 Chief Executive Officer

-In September 2022, the board named Sharon CEO of the agency, which has expanded to serve seven school districts throughout Central Texas.
-Under her leadership, the agency has launched exciting new opportunities for students and school communities, including the Male Student Achievement Program and post-secondary pathways partnership with Austin Community College.
+In September 2022, the board named Sharon CEO of the agency, which has expanded to serve nine school districts throughout Central Texas—Austin, Del Valle, Elgin, Hays, Lockhart, Manor, San Marcos, Taylor and Harmony Public Schools.
+Under her leadership, the agency has launched exciting new opportunities for students and school communities, including the post-secondary pathways partnership with Austin Community College.

 Prior to joining CIS, Sharon served community- and youth-serving agencies for 10 years.
 She focused on increasing communities’ access to services, including health and economic opportunity.
 The throughline in her career is her commitment to building authentic relationships and sustainable systems with community-based organizations.